-25. General
+24. General

-- 25.1 PKF Littlejohn, whose address is at 1 Westferry Circus, London E14 4HD, United Kingdom, a member of the Institute of Chartered Accountants in England & Wales, is the auditor of the Company.
-PKF Littlejohn is registered to carry out audit work by the Institute of Chartered Accountants in England & Wales and the Financial Reporting Council. - 25.2 Save for the remuneration payable in respect of its role as auditor of the Group, PKF Littlejohn does not have a material interest in the Company or the Group. - 25.3 Each of Anderson and Walker have given and not withdrawn their written consent to the issue of this Prospectus with the inclusion of the references herein to its name in which they appear. - 25.4 The total number of employees (including Executive Directors, but excluding fixed term contractors, day-rate contractors and Non-Executive Directors) employed by the Company as at the Latest Practicable Date was 2. - 25.5 The Company does not own any premises. - 25.6 The Expenses (including registration, listing and admission fees, the aggregate commission of £65,000 payable to the Joint Brokers, printing, advertising and distribution costs and professional advisory fees, including legal fees, and any other applicable expenses) will be borne by the Company in full and no expenses will be charged to investors by the Company, and such Expenses are estimated to be £120,000 (excluding any applicable VAT). - 25.7 The Directors are not aware of any environmental issues that may affect the Group, its business or its utilisation of its tangible fixed assets. - 25.8 Save as set out in this Prospectus, there are no patents or licences, industrial, commercial or financial contracts or new manufacturing processes which are material to the Group's business or profitability. - 25.9 Since 31 December 2021 (being the date to which the Group's last published audited financial information was made up, which are set out in the 2021 Annual Report), there have been no material changes in the regulatory environment in which the Group operates.

-- 25.10 Sincee 31 December 2021 (being the date to which the Group's last published audited financial information was made up, which are set out in the 2021 Annual Report), the Group has not made any material investments, nor has it entered into any firm commitments. - 25.11 The Directors are not aware of any trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Company's prospects for at least the current financial year other than those identified in Part II Risk Factors of this Prospectus.
+- 24.1 PKF Littlejohn, whose address is at 1 Westferry Circus, London E14 4HD, United Kingdom, a member of the Institute of Chartered Accountants in England & Wales, is the auditor of the Company.
+PKF Littlejohn is registered to carry out audit work by the Institute of Chartered Accountants in England & Wales and the Financial Reporting Council. - 24.2 Save for the remuneration payable in respect of its role as auditor of the Group, PKF Littlejohn does not have a material interest in the Company or the Group. - 24.3 The total number of employees (including Executive Directors, but excluding fixed term contractors, day-rate contractors and Non-Executive Directors) employed by the Company as at the Latest Practicable Date was 1. - 24.4 The Company does not own any premises. - 24.5 The Expenses (including registration, listing and admission fees, professional advisory fees, including legal fees, and any other applicable expenses) will be borne by the Company in full and no expenses will be charged to investors by the Company, and such Expenses are estimated to be £25,000 (excluding any applicable VAT). - 24.6 The Directors are not aware of any environmental issues that may affect the Group, its business or its utilisation of its tangible fixed assets. - 24.7 Save as set out in this Prospectus, there are no patents or licences, industrial, commercial or financial contracts or new manufacturing processes which are material to the Group's business or profitability. - 24.8 Since 31 December 2022 (being the date to which the Group's last published audited financial information was made up, which are set out in the 2022 Annual Report), there have been no material changes in the regulatory environment in which the Group operates. - 24.9 Since 31 December 2022 (being the date to which the Group's last published audited financial information was made up, which are set out in the 2022 Annual Report), the Group has not made any material investments, nor has it entered into any firm commitments. - 24.10 The Directors are not aware of any trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Company's prospects for at least the current financial year other than those identified in Part II Risk Factors of this Prospectus.

-26. Third-party sources
+25. Third-party sources

-26.1 Where information in this Prospectus has been sourced from a third-party, the Company confirms that such information has been accurately reproduced and, so far as the Company is aware and has been able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.
+25.1 Where information in this Prospectus has been sourced from a third-party, the Company confirms that such information has been accurately reproduced and, so far as the Company is aware and has been able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.